Stephen Sinatra: "Grounding"

 Sinatra advocated a controversial alternative health practice called "grounding" or "earthing."
 According to the theory of grounding, the earth's surface is negatively charged and contact with the earth allows electrons to neutralize free radicals in the human body.
 One study, published in a fringe journal, attempted to show a reduction in blood viscosity and blood pressure, a key factor in cardiovascular disease, but has been highly questioned due to improper methods and questionable results.
 Advocates say this can be accomplished by lying or walking barefoot on grass, sand or earth, or by lying on a special pad connected to the earth by grounding wires or a rod, or plugged into a wall outlet with a "modern earth ground system".
-None of these "treatments" have proven to be legitimate.
+A peer-reviewed research article from Journal of Inflammation Research shows such earthing practice to be a "simple, natural, and accessible health strategy against chronic inflammation, warranting the serious attention of clinicians and researchers".